Singularity categories of deformations of Kleinian singularities: A noncommutative geometric McKay correspondence

 That is, if $i$ and $j$ are adjacent in $\widetilde{Q}$, then $S_i \bullet S_j = 0+1+0 =1$.
 Finally, if $j \neq i$ and $j \notin \partial i$ then (\ref{intersectioncomplex}) becomes and clearly

 and so $S_i \bullet S_j = 0$ in this case.
 It follows that the intersection matrix $\Gamma$ satisfies $\Gamma = -C$. \end{proof}

 The above result should be seen as a noncommutative analogue of the geometric McKay correspondence.
-However, we can strengthen this result by showing that $\mathcal{O}^\lambda$ possesses a noncommutative resolution which is actually a ``deformation'': that is, a noncommutative resolution of the form $\mathcal{O}^\mu$ for some weight $\mu$.
-Since we are restricting our attention to quasi-dominant weights, smoothness of $\mathcal{O}^\mu$ forces $\mu_i \succ 0$ for all $i \geqslant 1$ (c.f.
-Lemma \ref{quasidomlem}).
+However, we can strengthen this result by showing that $\mathcal{O}^\lambda$ possesses a NQCR which is actually a ``deformation'': that is, a NQCR of the form $\mathcal{O}^\mu$ for some weight $\mu$.
+Since we are restricting our attention to quasi-dominant weights, the fact that $\mathcal{O}^\mu$ is nonsingular forces $\mu_i \succ 0$ for all $i \geqslant 1$ (see Lemma \ref{quasidomlem}).
 It is not immediately clear that such a deformation exists; we prove its existence in the next subsection.